devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 #include "lwip/debug.h"
 ```

 But in the `lwipopts.h` file of the Unix port, you can find the exact same comment and includes.
-This hints that the file probably originally copied from `lwip/opt.h` and then modified to fit the needs of the Unix port.
+This hints that the file was probably originally copied from `lwip/opt.h` and then modified to fit the needs of the Unix port.
 Most likely, the includes were forgotten to be removed.
+Also, the other `lwipopts.h` files in the lwIP repository do not contain these includes.

 I even had trouble compiling the project with the includes in place, which is another hint that they are not supposed to be there.
 Therefore, I removed the lines from the code example above.

 ### Add C++ guards